EKOsh/TeleMonBot/README.md

 > sudo chmod +x inst.sh && sudo ./inst.sh

-- Now, open the config.ini file with any editor, paste your telegram bot api code and thingspeak channel write code (I think you got them while your before_sleep_readind) and save+close it
+- Now, open the config.ini file with any editor, paste your telegram bot api code and thingspeak channel write code (I think you got them while your before_sleep_reading) and save+close it

 Are you excited? *Let’s run it!*